maranefabio/Data-Analysis-Projects/Sunspots_Observation/Description.md

 Also, i retrieved important information:

 - Year with largest number of observations (2018);
-- Finding the existence of solar cycles of 11 years, in which the number os sunspots hit a peak.
+- Finding the existence of solar cycles of 11 years, in which the number os sunspots hit a peak;
-- Date at which the largest number of sunspots where observed (26/08/1870  -  528 sunspots).
+- Date at which the largest number of sunspots where observed (26/08/1870  -  528 sunspots);
+- Last Sun's cycle peak (2014);
-- Prevision of the next peak of sunspots (2025)
+- Prevision of the next peak (2025).

 The project and the data is available at the folder.
 Thank you!
 ---